 [edit] Alternatives

 While wheels are used for ground transport very widely, there are alternatives, some of which are suitable for terrain where wheels are ineffective.
-Alternative methods for ground transport without wheels (wheel-less transport) include:
+Alternative methods for ground transport without wheels (wheel-less transport) include:- Being raised by electromagnetic energy (maglev train and other vehicles)

 [edit] In semiotics